Priyobroto99/Selenium-Automation/README.md

 Upcoming updates
 ‣Website to display the test results
-‣Java Swing to launch Input parameters to launch test sutie
+‣Java Swing to launch Input parameters to launch test suite